pferrel/solr-recommender/README.md

 ## RecommenderDriverJob Output

+The job can either pre-calculate all recs and similarities for all users and items OR it can output the similairty matrix to Solr for use as an online recommender.
+In this later case [B'B] and optionally [B'A] can be written to Solr.
+Then a user's history, as a string of item IDs, can be used as a query to return recommended items.
+If a specific item ID's document is fetched it will contain an ordered list of similar items.

 The job takes a directory, which is searched recursively for files matching the pattern passed in (only substring match for now).
 The output will be a preference file per action type, a similairty matrix (two if doing --xrecommend), pre-calculated recs (also cross-recs if doing --xrecommend).
 The output is structured:

 ```
 output
   |-- id-indexes